tsani/ahvoda/api.markdown

 * 204 (No Content)
 * 400 (Bad Request)
-    * The enclosed entity does nto conform to the schema.
+    * The enclosed entity does not conform to the schema.
 * 403 (Forbidden)
     * The account is not authorized to use that userId.